The Specs . . . 4k video, a 24-megapixel sensor, two-way tilt screen, dual UHS-II memory card slots, boost performance of 14fps with a battery grip.

 JPEG Colors

 The Jpeg color engine in the camera has improved with the new processor.
-Like the X-Pro2 we get a couple of new color features like grain as well as the new Arcos B&W film simulator.
+Like the X-Pro2, we get a couple of new color features, such as grain, as well as the new Arcos B&W film simulator.

 Shooting JPEG isn’t a bad idea on this camera, either.
 I know a lot of people say not to shoot JPEG, but really, it’s totally fine with the XT2.